tarwn/lessthandot-hugo/blogs/content/posts/2013-06-27-managing-transaction-log-growth.md

 ```

-Original query utilized from Glenn Berry’s [diagnostic queries][1] and altered for the needs of this task
+Original query utilized from Glenn Berry's [diagnostic queries][1] and altered for the needs of this task

 This query will provide the database, log size, log used in KB and then the log used as a percentage.
 To fully baseline the process, utilizing a SQL Agent Job to run every 10 seconds is optimal.
 Once the process to archive is completed, the data will allow for a determination of when and how often a transaction log backup will need to occur to maintain the transaction log and prevent unwanted growth.